Lung Cancer Treatment in India:

 If lung cancer is diagnosed, other tests are done to find out how far it has spread through the lungs, lymph nodes, and the rest of the body.
 This process is called staging.
 The type and stage of lung cancer tells doctors what kind of treatment you need.
 Lung cancer is treated in several ways, depending on the type of lung cancer and how far it has spread.
 People with non-small cell lung cancer can be treated with surgery, chemotherapy, radiation therapy, targeted therapy, or a combination of these treatments.
 People with small cell lung cancer are usually treated with radiation therapy and chemotherapy.

-Slide about Lung Cancer Treatment
+Best Hospitals for Lung Cancer Treatment